• Skip to primary navigation

 The benefits of chemical peels are that they are safe and effective, and you tend to see results very quickly.
 The negatives are that you will need to see a skincare specialist for the procedure, they can be expensive, and depending on the type of peel that you get, you can temporally experience redness, facial swelling, and skin peeling after the treatment.

 If you are looking for a less invasive option, there are gentler, home based overnight peels that you can do at home that are great for resurfacing the skin, but have no down time.
-My personal favourite at home peel is the Beautycounter Reflect Effect Overnight Resurfacing Peel.
+My personal favourite at home peel is the Counter Overnight Resurfacing Peel.

-Taking collagen supplements has been shown in many studies to be beneficial for the skin.
-Collagen supplements can improve skin hydration, elasticity, roughness and density.
-Another study showed that taking collagen can reduce wrinkles (by 35%), improve skin elasticity, improve overall skin score, hydration, radiance, and firmness compared to patients not taking collagen.
+Taking collagen has been shown in many studies to be beneficial for the skin.
+Collagen supplements can improve skin hydration, elasticity, roughness and density and taking collagen can reduce wrinkles (by 35%), improve skin elasticity, improve overall skin score, hydration, radiance, and firmness compared to people not taking collagen.

 My favourite collagen is the Perfect Supplements collagen because they test it for contaminants and ensure it is also glyphosate free (shop for Perfect Supplements collagen and use the code SIMPLE10 to get 10% off).